besn0847/ceph-app/README.md

-# Ceph application built & run with docker-compose
+# Ceph application with Docker-Compose

 ## Inception
 Why doing Ceph on Docker ?

 Especially as Ceph is clearly not designed to be run in a containerized environment due to its dependance on the IP topology.
 The monitors and other datastores have their IP hardcoded in the Ceph cluster definition.
 In Docker, upon every restart the containers will have a new IP adress so breaking the Ceph cluster topology map.

 That said, Ceph provides a distributed data store which can ensure data persistence across multiple nodes.
 In a containerized VDI environment, where user data must be preserved, Ceph will provide the backend functions to ensure persistence across desktops, reboots...